Selections from the Tony Leonard Collection

 3. Researchers may only use pencils while taking notes in the library.

-5. Some objects may not be handled due to condition.
+4. Hands must be washed prior to handling library materials.
+Some objects may not be handled due to condition.

 The National Museum of Racing houses more than 15,000 photographic images that are separate from the general research collection.
 All photograph inquiries must be emailed to Collections Manager Annie Davis at (518) 584-0400 ext.
 117 or adavis@racingmuseum.net.
+A number of images in the photography collection can be requested for reproduction.
+Numerous photographs are copyrighted to individuals, institutions, or organizations other than the National Museum of Racing.
+The requestor is responsible for obtaining permissions from the appropriate copyright holder.
+Please visit our Media Request page for more information.

 Become A Museum Member